Visita Palazzo Cisterna

 2015 porta p

-The palace becomes a representative house, very magnificent: new rooms are added, coffered ceiling are realized, polychrome glazed are placed, gildings and silken tapestries are applied.
-After the Princess Maria Vittoria's dead, by will of her husband Amedeo d'Aosta, the work in the palace continues.
-Was approved the project for the construction of the railing that surrounding the garden on Via Carlo Alberto (which replaced the old boundary wall) and the project of the reconstruction of the great representation staircase.
+After the death of Princess Maria Vittoria, at the behest of her husband Amedeo d'Aosta, work on the palace continued.
+It was then approved the project for the construction of the gate around the garden on Via Carlo Alberto (which replaced the old boundary wall) and the project for the reconstruction of the Scalone d'Onore.

 2015 giardino p